 A selection of life drawings from 2019 onwards.

-A watercolour diary of 2020, a bit personal
+A watercolour artist diary of an artist, a bit personal

 Kay